smtwkla/mc-3i/README.md

 ## Configuration:

-All config information is stored in .json files in JSON format.
+All config information is stored in .json files in JSON format in the conf folder.
+Rename the .json.sample files as .json files and make changes as necessary.

 ### MQTT Server Config: